croxton/hda-starter-kit/README.md

 A solid platform for front-end development.
 Inspired by [Agency Webpack Mix Config](https://github.com/ben-rogerson/agency-webpack-mix-config).

 * Laravel Mix 6 / Webpack 5 / PostCSS 8
 * Development proxy with script and style injection (HMR, file watching)
+* [htmx](https://htmx.org/) coupled with a minimalistic JS component loader to enable SPA-like full-page transitions with memory efficient mounting/unmounting of scripts across htmx swaps
+* JS components can be lazyloaded as they enter the DOM and use loading strategies including `visible`, `idle` and `media`
+* Framework agnostic - works with vanilla JS, Vue, jQuery, GSAP, Alpine.js or your framework of choice; any third party script can be integrated into the simple component lifecycle
 * Tailwind CSS (JIT mode)
 * SASS auto compiling, prefixing, minifying and sourcemaps
 * CSS Autoprefixer, PostCSS Preset Env for older browsers
-* Vue and/or jQuery, vanilla JS modules
 * Polyfills for older browsers (Core-Js 3)
 * SVG icon sprites
 * Image optimisation